 If you or your child is having breathing difficulties it’s always a good idea to seek medical advice as soon as possible.

-Until the haze lifts, we hope you’ll breathe easier with these tips!
+If the haze does return in Singapore, we hope you’ll breathe easier with these haze tips!